grnet/mupy/README.md

 - parse multiple Munin instances
 - save a search and use it again later
 - set permissions, which hosts can be seen by a specific user.
+- set read only users who can only see assigned searches to them.

 ### Munin version compatibility